 “Floating” images can that this can sometimes cause unexpected results, especially if your text has a background colour set.
 (As in this example.)
 If you need a more reliable two-column layout, you should try out the “Columns” block, which we will introduce in a later tutorial.

 Finally, we might also want to our pages to include attachments which aren’t images.
 Obviously these can’t be displayed as images, so the File block instead creates a link to the selected attachment.

-We’ll begin by choosing the File block from the “Add Block” menu.
+We’ll begin by choosing the File block from the “Media” section of the “Add Block” menu.

 Just as we did with images, we have a couple of options for how to upload our media.
 Once again we will use the Media Library, following the same method detailed for uploading our image.
 This time, however, we’ll upload a file of another type, such as a PDF.

 After uploading and selecting our attachment, we can see the final link appear with a “download” button.
 Visitors will be able to click the button to download our file.